-There can be advantages to carrying US Dollars in the Bahamas too.
-Merchants may sometimes offer better deals if you are willing to pay in US Dollars and you can avoid hefty exchange fees through this.
-As a standard, if you pay in US Dollars, you will get the balance in US Dollars and likewise for Bahamian Dollars.
+There can be advantages to carrying US dollars in the Bahamas too.
+Merchants may sometimes offer better deals if you are willing to pay in US dollars and you can avoid hefty exchange fees through this.
+As a standard, if you pay in US dollars, you will get the balance in US dollars and likewise for Bahamian dollars.

 What Is The Currency Used In the Bahamas?

-Click here to check out our guide on how to spend a day in Nassau, Bahamas
+Learn More on how to spend a day in Nassau, Bahamas

-Do Bahamas Accept Canadian Dollars or Euros?
+Do The Bahamas Accept Canadian Dollars And Euros?

-If you are travelling from Canada or Europe, don’t count on using Canadian Dollars or Euros (or for merchants to accept a different currency) unless you are using Bahamian Dollars in conjunction with a credit card.
+If you are travelling from Canada or Europe, don’t count on using Canadian dollars or Euros (or for merchants to accept a different currency) unless you are using Bahamian dollars in conjunction with a credit card.

 Are There ATMs And Banks In The Bahamas?

-In the Bahamas, you will be able to find ATMs at banks, shopping malls, resorts and shops in the main islands – and Visa, Mastercard, American Express are commonly accepted, as well as Travelers’ Cheques.
+In the Bahamas, you will be able to find ATMs at banks, shopping malls, resorts and shops in the main islands – and Visa, Mastercard, and American Express are commonly accepted, as well as Travelers’ cheques.

-It is recommended to speak to your bank about their placement in the Bahamas and their international transaction fee for non-bank activities (this is usually imposed by all banks if transactions happen from a different bank and the fee could go up to $5 or more).
+It is recommended to speak to your bank about their placement in the Bahamas and their international transaction fee for non-banking activities (this is usually imposed by all banks if transactions happen from a different bank and the fee could go up to $5 or more).